cudojs/cudo/README.md

 ```

 ## Call handlers
-All handlers for the given app object can be accessed within the `handler` property of the `context` argument passed to the handler.
+All handlers for the given app object can be accessed within the `handler` property of the app object.
 Thus, a call to `myModule.myHandler` can be made as follows:
 ```
-context.handler.myModule.myHandler(context)
+app.handler.myModule.myHandler(context);
 ```

 ## Modify handlers